Where is Animal Control located?

 What warrants a “barking dog” complaint?

 The “Barking Dog” ordinance states that it is illegal for any dog to bark in a manner that disturbs the peace of the neighborhood.
 We are aware that dogs will bark when they see something or someone.
 We look for the cause of the dog’s barking or whether the dog is barking for no reason.
 When Animal Control receives a complaint, a license and rabies vaccination check is done.
-Protocol is to a send an animal control officer to visit the dog owner, and make him/her aware of the complaint and to the complainant advising what the next steps are.
+The protocol is to a send an animal control officer to visit the dog owner and make him/her aware of the complaint and to the complainant advising what the next steps are.
 If the barking continues the complainant must complete documentation forms on the barking.
 An Animal Control Officer will respond and try to get as close to the area as possible without letting the animal see or hear him/her.
 The officer will sit and listen to determine if a dog is barking in the area.
 Once the officer hears a dog barking, he/she will then try to determine if there is anything in the area causing the dog to bark.
 He/she will look for a letter carrier, children at the corner bus stop, etc. If there is something or someone causing the dog to bark, the officer will wait for the area to clear and see if the dog stops barking.
 The officer will also contact neighbors to determine to verify your complaint.
-The officer will approach the residence and contact the dog owner, making them aware of the situation and advising them of the steps they must take to prevent the barking in the future (based on the officer’s observation of the possible causes or the dog’s behavior), and depending what the results of the investigation are, issue a citation.
+The officer will approach the residence and contact the dog owner, making them aware of the situation and advising them of the steps they must take to prevent the barking in the future (based on the officer’s observation of the possible causes or the dog’s behavior), and depend what the results of the investigation are, issue a citation.
 The complainant must be willing to testify in court for a citation to be issued.

 What constitutes “cruelty to an animal?”

 Pet owners must provide proper food, water, and adequate shelter for animals at all times.
 The animal must be fed at least once every twenty-four (24) hours and have clean, fresh, potable water available at all times.
-Shelter must be a structure that is adequate to provide protection from the weather, keep the animal dry, and well maintained.
+The shelter must be a structure that is adequate to provide protection from the weather, keep the animal dry, and well maintained.
 The size of the shelter must be in proportion to the size of the animal.
 Inflicting inhumane pain or suffering or failing to provide veterinary care also constitutes cruelty.
 Violations should be reported by calling Animal Control at 243-6040 or the Providence Police Department 272-3121.

 What about wildlife?

 Due to the threat of injury to our personnel, there are some situations involving wild animals that cannot be handled by the City.
 Services we cannot provide are climbing into attics, going under structures, climbing trees, and disassembling any structures to get or remove animals.
 There are a few private companies in the area that provide these services, and one or more of these companies should be contacted in these situations.
 Costs for these services are at the home or property owner’s expense.
-Be sure to call a HUMANE wildlife service that will work with you regarding EXCLUSION and EVICTION versus trapping and “gassing” of nuisance wild life.
+Be sure to call a HUMANE wildlife service that will work with you regarding EXCLUSION and EVICTION versus trapping and “gassing” of nuisance wildlife.

 Does the city have a “poop scooper” ordinance?